 Once you are aware of the liability at stake when serving alcohol at your restaurant, there are plenty of steps to take to ensure that your establishment follows protocol.
 Start by writing up an alcohol policy for your staff.
 While alcohol service may be a staple for your restaurant, there is no reason for an employee to have a drink while on the clock.
 Carefully outline your restaurant’s alcohol policy for all team members to read and sign.

 Next, train staff to identify intoxicated customers.
 We know that employees working intense schedules at a restaurant may have other things on their minds than identifying an intoxicated patron.
 However, with training programs like SERVSAFE ALCOHOL® and TIPS® (Training for Intervention ProcedureS), employees will have the tools needed to prevent intoxication, underage drinking, and drunk driving.
-To learn more about practicing alcohol safety at your restaurant this Labor Day and beyond, check out our Liquor Liability Risk Management Tips and review our Insurance Programs for Restaurant Owners.
+To learn more about practicing alcohol safety and safety tipes for your restaurant this Labor Day and beyond, check out our Liquor Liability Risk Management Tips and review our Insurance Programs for Restaurant Owners.

 Implement BBQ Safety Procedures for Community Associations